pscally1005/pscally1005.github.io/_posts/draft/2026-05-05-tomato-turkey-taco.markdown

 - paprika
 - taco
 - ground meat
 Description: This is the meat dish I make the most often when I have guests over.
 It's just ground turkey sauteed with tomato paste and taco spices.
 It comes together in less than 15 minutes, and can easily be made while holding a conversation with friends or family.
-For what I normally pair along side this, check out my Cilantro Lime Brown Rice and Sauteed Fajjita Peppers!
+For what I normally pair along side this, check out my Cilantro Lime Brown Rice and Sauteed Fajita Peppers!
 Instructions:
 - Heat a medium pan over medium heat